Thaddeus Young is a complex teenager who isn't easily excited. He's got a drive to win championships.

 When it comes time to pick his college, Young is going to go over the academic programs with a fine tooth comb.
 Nothing will get by him.
 He wants academics, diversity and basketball, probably in that order.

 Diversity?
 When's the last time a Top 10 player in America listed diversity as a key factor in his college decision?
 What is diversity to Young?

-"Diversity means to me having people from different origins," Young said.
+"Diversity means to me having people from different origins," Young says.
 "It means Russian, German, Japanese, Korean, not just Americans."

 It's hard for the average fan to understand that Young, despite the accolades and interest from college recruiters, isn't thinking about his recruitment.
 Not now, not in a week, not in a month.
 Right now it's just not on his mind.

-"After the season is over I'll have a month to myself before AAU season really kicks off and I'll just think about it then," Young said.
+"After the season is over I'll have a month to myself before AAU season really kicks off and I'll just think about it then," Young says.
 "I think a month should be long enough to get my five schools in order and get what I want to do with my life in order."
-A conservative guess is that by the end of summer, Young will be ready to release a list of 5 programs.

 If you are a Top 10 prospect in what appears to be a loaded Class of 2006, at some point you are going to be hit with the NBA question.
 Young's heard it all before and he's not buying it.

-"If I don't get my degree it's because I really have something to do for my family," Young said.
+"If I don't get my degree it's because I really have something to do for my family," Young says.
 "Regardless of anything, I'm going to educate myself."

 Fast forward ahead 15 years.
 Young sees himself involved in sports, maybe as an agent.
 He wants to be around the game.